igorbednar/pcm-python/README.md

 # pcm-python
-Arithmetic expression precedence climbing method parser implemented in Python
+Arithmetic expression recursive-descent parser implemented in Python.
+Supported operations are +,-,*,/
+Error checking is not implemented.